 Students enrolled in a BSN program are required to complete a certain number of general education credits.
 These courses may include biology, chemistry, fine arts, philosophy, psychology, sociology, or literature courses.
 Core courses required to satisfy the requirements for a nursing major include nursing informatics, trauma/critical care nursing, data management for nurse managers, evidence-based nursing, holistic nursing, or nursing leadership and health care policy.

 Online MSN programs generally take two years to complete when students enroll on a full-time basis.
 These programs include 40 to 70 credits, depending on the applicant’s experience and the degree focus.
-Applicants need a bachelor’s degree in nursing to apply.
+Generally, applicants need a bachelor’s degree in nursing to apply.
+However, there are some RN to MSN degree programs which are open to applicants with only an associate degree in the field.

-The doctoral degree in nursing trains nurses in the highest levels of nursing clinical practice or scholarship.
-These programs come in two distinct types: the Doctor of Philosophy (PhD) in nursing and the Doctor of Nursing Practice (DNP).
-These programs typically take three to five years to complete, depending on the applicant’s experience.
-Applicants to doctorate programs in nursing need an accredited bachelor’s or master’s degree in nursing, along with a nursing license.
+Doctoral degrees in nursing typically take three to five years to complete, depending on the applicant’s experience.
+Applicants to doctoral programs in nursing need an accredited bachelor’s or master’s degree in nursing, along with a nursing license.
 Some programs require a year or more of professional nursing experience.

 Accreditation is a vital aspect in nursing education, as it helps to promote accountability of nursing educational programs to various stakeholders, including the public, other academic institutions, students, employers, and the nursing profession as a whole.
 Most employers prefer to hire candidates who have completed accredited degree programs, as they are more likely to be trained with the relevant skills to perform well on the job.
 Schools that have received regional or national accreditation also qualify for funding support from federal and state agencies.